connecteev/laravel-email-campaigns-spatie/docs/basic-usage/subscribing-to-an-email-list.md

 If you subscribe an email twice to the same list, only one subscription will be created.

-You can also use a `Subscriper` to subscribe to an email list
+You can also use a `Subscriber` to subscribe to an email list.

 ```php
 $subscriber = Subscriber::findForEmail('john@example.com');